 However, fear not!
 We at Growing Spaces are here to help you through the process.
 If you have a new Growing Dome, you can start with great soil because you will be purchasing soil anyway.
 Splurge on this, it will be worth it for the future of your growing life.
 There are probably just as many opinions as there are soil options about which one product is the best, or a variety of products.
 Just pick something that speaks to you, whether in the product or the company philosophy.
-This blog post talks about soil in a new greenhouse, specifically for raised beds.
-This one really goes the extra mile with step by step intense discussion about starting raised beds in a greenhouse.
+Visit our blog to learn all about soil!
+This blog really goes the extra mile with step by step intense discussion about sterilizing soil and starting raised beds in a greenhouse.

-You can also DIY your own soil mixes such as this article shows http://www.diynetwork.com/how-to/outdoors/structures/soil-mix-for-greenhouses.
+You can also DIY your own soil mixes such as this article shows.

 Ok, you have been successfully growing things in your Growing Dome for a year.
 What do you do now?
 Since you have removed Mother Nature’s help in rejuvenating your soil, you will need to do it yourself.
 While there are Master Classes on soil and the proper ways to do things, here are some basics for you to know.